baalimago/repeater/README.md

 ```

 ## Usage
-Repeater is designed to perform repetitive tasks with slight modification.
+Usecases:
-Personally I've used it to CRUD state in parallel and fill login event logs as fast as I have network sockets.
+* CRUD state using curl as fast as you have network sockets
-It can probably also be used as a ghetto benchmarking tool.
+* Paralellize repetitive shell-scripts
+* Ghetto benchmarking

 ```bash
 repeater \